 (Side note: Alli and I met at church, but she is also a blogger!
 She has an amazing quilting blog called Woodberry Way.
 She is seriously so talented.
 If you are into quilting, check her out!
 She’s on Instagram here.
 She’s even writing a quilting book right now!
 So excited for her!)

-What to serve with hot fudge sauce
+What to serve with this Hot Fudge Sauce Recipe

 I mean really I don’t even know why you would need suggestions, all you really need is a spoon.
 And maybe some ice cream.
 Maybe.

-chocolate sauce for ice cream
+chocolate sauce on mint ice cream.

 Ice Cream Sundae Bar